RB-Isiaq/userAuthAndOrganization/README.md

 ## Unit Tests

+`npm run test`

 1. **Token Generation**: Ensure token expires at the correct time and correct user details are found in the token.
-2. **Organisation Access**: Ensure users can't see data from organizations they don't have access to.
-3. **User Registration**: Test successful user registration, validation errors, and database constraints.
+2. **User Registration**: Test successful user registration, validation errors, and database constraints.
-4. **User Login**: Test successful login and failure on invalid credentials.
+3. **User Login**: Test successful login and failure on invalid credentials.
+4. **Organisation Access**: Ensure users can't see data from organizations they don't have access to.

 ---